B2.2 Understand and recall commonly used percents, fractions, and decimal equivalents.

 Fraction Percent Decimal Number Example of a Mental Representation

 These benchmarks, as well as the connections between fractions, percents and decimals, help to deepen number sense and are very useful in problem-solving situations.
-The ability to switch from one notation to another is advantageous because it allows one to use the one that best meets the needs of the moment.
-For example, a customer who wants to calculate a 50% discount on the price of an item can easily do so if he recognizes that 50% is half (\frac{1}{2}\).
+The ability to switch from one notation to another is advantageous because it allows students to use the one that best meets the needs of the moment.
+For example, a customer who wants to calculate a 50% discount on the price of an item can easily do so if they recognize that 50% is half \(\frac{1}{2}\).

-\(\begin{array}{l}10\;\% \;{\rm{de \; 23}}\;\\23\; \times \;0,1\; = \;2,3\end{array}\)
+\(\begin{array}{l}10\% \;{\rm{of \; 23}}\;\\23\; \times \;0.1\; = \;2.3\end{array}\)

-\(\begin{array}{l}1\;\% \;{\rm{de}}\;{\rm{23}}\\23\; \times \;0.01\; = \; 0.23\end{array}\)
+\(\begin{array}{l}1\% \;{\rm{of}}\;{\rm{23}}\\23\; \times \;0.01\; = \; 0.23\end{array}\)

 Students often mistakenly believe that a percent cannot exceed 100 (100%).
 However, there are situations in everyday life that lead to percents greater than 100%.
-For understanding, these situations can be explored using concrete or semi-concrete representations where quantities are related to the whole.
+For understanding, these situations can be explored using concrete or visual (semi-concrete) representations where quantities are related to the whole.
 Fractional or decimal notation can also be used.

 Example 1